 Robert Peugeot has been a member of the Board of Directors since 2008 and is currently a member of the Nomination and Compensation Committee.
 Since 2002, Robert Peugeot has been Chairman and CEO of FFP SA.
 He has held various senior positions at PSA Peugeot Citroën since 1975.
 From 1998 to 2007, he served as Vice-President for innovation and quality and was a member of the Executive Committee of PSA Peugeot Citroën.
 He is permanent representative for FFP SA on the Supervisory Board of Peugeot SA.
-He is also member of the Board of Directors of Hermès International SA, Faurecia SA, Sanef SA, Imerys SA, Holding Reinier SAS, Etablissements Peugeot Frères SA, Sofina SA, Financière Guiraud SAS and FFP Invest SAS.
+He is also member of the Board of Directors of Hermès International SA, Faurecia SA, Sanef SA, Tikehau Capital Advisors (from July 2016), Imerys SA (until May 2016), Holding Reinier SAS (until March 2016), Etablissements Peugeot Frères SA, Sofina SA, Financière Guiraud SAS and FFP Invest SAS.
 He studied at the École Centrale de Paris engineering school and at INSEAD business school in Fontainebleau, France.